kimh/clojure-by-example/source/index.md

 <br>

-To get all keys from a map, you use `keys`.
+To get all keys from a map, use `keys`.

 ## Vals